InformaticsMatters/squonk/openshift/README.md

     $ oc project openrisknet-infra

-    $ oc process -f squonk-db-init.yaml -p DATABASE_HOST=postgresql.openrisknet-infra.svc | oc create -f -
+    $ oc process -f squonk-db-init.yaml | oc create -f -

-Adjust the value of DATABASE_HOST accordingly.
+If the database service is not named postgresql.openrisknet-infra.svc then pecify the value of the DATABASE_HOST parameter using `-p DATABASE_HOST=postgres-service.postgres-project.svc`.

 If squonk is not running in the `squonk` project then specify the `-p SQUONK_NAMESPACE=xxxxx` parameter to specify the project.

 To check that this has worked look at the logs of the `squonk-database-creator-????` pod in the project from